AntonClaesson/AnatomyViewerAR/README.md

 # AnatomyViewerAR
-Augmented reality android app for viewing and learning about anatomy
+An android app for viewing and learning about anatomy using augmented reality.